 Can I Opt-Out?

-You MUST provide proof of alternative extended health or dental coverage to opt-out.
+You MUST provide proof of alternative extended health and dental coverage to opt-out.

 Do I need to Opt-Out?